BC Mowing & More Logo

 Power Rake for Moss Control

 Moss spreads aggressively in shaded, compacted, or poorly drained areas, choking out healthy grass and preventing proper growth.
-By using specialized equipment with vertical blades, power raking removes thick moss layers, allowing air, water, and nutrients to penetrate the soil again.
-This process is most effective when combined with other lawn care practices such as aeration, overseeding, and adjusting soil pH to create conditions less favourable for moss.
+By using specialized equipment with vertical blades, power raking removes the thick layer of moss, allowing air, water, and nutrients to penetrate the soil again.
+This process is most effective when combined with other lawn care best practices like as aeration, top dress, fertilizing, overseeding and adjusting soil pH with lime to create conditions less favourable for moss.
 Regular power raking not only eliminates existing moss but also helps prevent future growth, encouraging a stronger, greener lawn.
-Proper moss control ensures a healthier, more resilient yard that can better withstand BC’s ever-changing weather conditions.
+Proper moss control ensures a healthier, more resilient yard that can better withstand BC’s damp, dark and acidic weather and soil conditions.

 Aeration or Dethatch or Both?